mcellteam/mcell/libmcell/documentation/generated/observables.rst

   | Value is truncated (floored) to an integer.
   | If value is set to 0, this Count is used only on-demand through calls to its
   | get_current_value method.

+* | **output_format**: CountOutputFormat = CountOutputFormat.AUTOMATIC_FROM_EXTENSION
+  | Listed as the last attribute because the automatic default value
+  | is sufficient in most cases.
+  | Selection of output format.
+Default setting uses file extension
+  | from attribute file_name.
+  | When set to CountOutputFormat.AUTOMATIC_FROM_EXTENSION,
+  | this output_format is set automatically only in the Count's constructor.

 Methods: